GitHubNexon/GitHubNexon/README.md

 # 💫 About Me

 Hi, I'm **John Mark Pulmano** – a passionate Full Stack Developer and Tech Enthusiast.
-I'm currently focused on building high-performance **mobile apps** and **responsive web applications**.
+I'm currently focused on building high-performance **AI Application and System** **mobile apps** and **responsive web applications**.
 🚀 I thrive on solving complex problems and creating meaningful digital experiences.

 - 🔭 Currently working on Mobile Apps and Web Projects
 - 🤝 Open to Collaborating on Open Source Projects
-- 🧠 Eager to learn more about Mobile App Architectures and Scalable Backend Systems
+- 🧠 Eager to learn more about AI, Mobile App Architectures and Scalable Backend Systems
-- 🧩 Ask me anything about Full Stack Development or cross-platform tools
-- 📝 Occasionally blog about development tips and dev life
-- 🎮 Gamer at heart, streamer on the side
+- 🎮 Gamer

 ---